Committees

 Arts and Culture Advisory Committee |

-The Arts, Culture and Heritage Advisory Committee was created to monitor and guide the implementation of the Municipal Cultural Plan and to advise Council and City departments on arts, cultural and heritage matters related to broader planning and capital project initiatives.
+The Arts and Culture Advisory Committee was created to monitor and guide the implementation of the Municipal Cultural Plan and to advise Council and City departments on arts and culture matters related to broader planning and capital project initiatives.
 The following have been appointed to the Committee:

 |